julien6387/supvisors/docs/xml_rpc.rst

     * ``SUPERVISOR_PASSWORD``: the password for the HTTP authentication (may be void).

 If the Python client has been spawned by Supervisor, the environment already contains these parameters but they are configured to communicate with the local |Supervisor| instance.
-If the Python client has to communicate with a distant
+If the Python client has to communicate with another
 |Supervisor| instance, the parameters must be set accordingly.

 .. code-block:: python